JetBrains/ideavim/doc/set-commands.md

     'iskeyword'      'isk'   defines keywords for commands like 'w', '*', etc.
     'incsearch'      'is'    show where search pattern typed so far matches

-    `keymodel`       `km`    String (default "continueselect,stopselect")   [To Be Released] global
+    `keymodel`       `km`    String (default "acontinueselect,stopselect")   [To Be Released] global
                  List of comma separated words, which enable special things that keys can do.
-These values can be used: startsel           Using a shifted arrow key starts selection (either Select mode or Visual mode, depending on "key" being present in 'selectmode').
+These values can be used: startsel           Using a shifted special[1] key starts selection (either Select mode or Visual mode, depending on "key" being present in 'selectmode').
-                   stopsel            Using a NOT-shifted arrow key stops selection.
+                   stopsel            Using a NOT-shifted special[1] key stops selection.
                                       Automatically enables `stopselect` and `stopvisual`
-                   stopselect         Using a NOT-shifted arrow key stops     - IdeaVim ONLY select mode and removes selection.
+                   stopselect         Using a NOT-shifted special[1] key stops     - IdeaVim ONLY select mode and removes selection.
-                   stopvisual         Using a NOT-shifted arrow key stops     - IdeaVim ONLY visual mode and removes selection.
+                   stopvisual         Using a NOT-shifted special[1] key stops     - IdeaVim ONLY visual mode and removes selection.
-                   continueselect     Using a shifted arrow key doesn't       - IdeaVim ONLY start selection, but also doesn't
+                   acontinueselect    Using a shifted arrow key doesn't       - IdeaVim ONLY start selection, but in select mode
-                                      exit select mode
+                                      acts like startsel is enabled
-                   continuevisual     Using a shifted arrow key doesn't       - IdeaVim ONLY start selection, but also doesn't
+                   acontinuevisual    Using a shifted arrow key doesn't       - IdeaVim ONLY start selection, but in visual mode
-                                      exit visual mode
+                                      acts like startsel is enabled

     'matchpairs'     'mps'   pairs of characters that "%" can match 'nrformats'      'nf'    number formats recognized for CTRL-A command